-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 Changing the location of your call to action, for example, could drive more conversions.

-Test your page layout options to see the impact.
+Test your page layout options to see how they can best support sales.

-8. Use High-Quality Video & Imagery
+8. Use High-Quality Video And Imagery

-One of the drawbacks of shopping online is you cannot physically touch or feel the product you are considering.
+One of the drawbacks of shopping online is you cannot physically touch or test the product you are considering.

-High-quality images and videos, however, can bridge that gap by providing end users the information they need to feel confident in their purchases.
+High-quality images and videos can fill that gap by providing end users with the information they need to feel confident in their purchases.

-Home Depot ranks very high for this term and its landing page is filled with good content like:
+Recently, my search for a cordless drill led me to the Home Depot site.
+The company’s site ranks very high for this term, and its landing page is filled with powerful content that includes:

 - Videos that answer common questions.